 If you go to the Children’s Museum of Phoenix, you risk your kids wanting to come back again and again.
-The place is a lot of fun for all ages, and has a ton of variety.
+The place is a lot of fun for all ages and has a ton of variety.

 As you enter the museum the first exhibit you’ll come across is The Climber, a towering structure for children to climb in that ascends through all three stories of the building, invokes the imagination, and gives climbers a safe view of the people far below.
-In the atrium you’ll also find an exhibit called ‘Whoosh!’, which is a twisty collection of transparent tubes and coils, with air shooting through them.
-You put colorful scarves in at the openings down by the floor, and the rush of air shoots them through the maze of tubes and they fly into the air twenty-some feet up, and the gently float to the ground again, ready to repeat the process once more.
-On the first floor you’ll also find a gift shop and the information desk.
+In the atrium, you’ll also find an exhibit called ‘Whoosh!’, which is a twisty collection of transparent tubes and coils, with air shooting through them.
+You put colorful scarves in at the openings down by the floor, and the rush of air shoots them through the maze of tubes and they fly into the air twenty-some feet up, and gently float to the ground again, ready to repeat the process once more.
+On the first floor, you’ll also find a gift shop and an information desk.

 As you ascend to the second floor, you’ll meet with a new host of experiences & exhibits.
 At the Art Studio your children will create all sorts of art with scraps of paper, glue, markers, finger paint, and the like.
 They can also join in on a group project, painting an 11 foot tall rocket ship!
 The ‘Building Big’ area has a vast assortment of blankets, crates, barrels, pots, and other materials for building forts, shelters, and lean-tos.
 As you come to ‘Pedal Power’ you’ll get a tricycle, play stop and go on imaginary roads, and even go through a car wash for your trike, with brushes, hanging strips, and blowing fans!